Privacy Policy

 Processing Candidate and Staff personal data allows us to:

-• manage the recruitment of Staff, including keeping Candidates informed of existing and new opportunities that are suitable and likely to be of interest, communicating with Candidates regarding the recruitment process, assessing Candidates’ skills, qualifications and suitability for the role, undertaking interviews and other assessment processes, assessing legal eligibility to work in the UK, undertaking background screening, and running promotion processes;
+• manage the recruitment of Staff, including keeping Candidates informed of existing and new opportunities that are suitable and likely to be of interest, communicating with Candidates regarding the recruitment process, assessing Candidates’ skills, qualifications and suitability for the role, undertaking interviews and other assessment processes, assessing legal eligibility to work in the UK, Ireland, Spain, Portugal, France or Brazil, undertaking background screening, and running promotion processes;

 • maintain accurate and up-to-date recruitment records;